← Heimdall Docs

 body: JSON.stringify({

-name: slugify(customerName),
+slug: slugify(customerName),

-display_name: customerName,
+displayName: customerName,

 }),